angular/angular-hint/CONTRIBUTING.md

      ```
   3. Create your patch,  **including appropriate test cases**
   4. Follow our [Coding Style Guidelines](#style)
-  5. Run the AngularHint protractor testing suite using the `gulp` command, or run an AngularHint
+  5. Run the AngularHint protractor testing suite using `yarn test-e2e`, or run an AngularHint
-    module's unit tests using `karma start`.
+    module's unit tests using `yarn test-unit`.
 Ensure that all tests pass.
   6. Commit your changes using a descriptive commit message that follows our [commit guidelines](#commit)

      ```shell
      git commit -a
      ```
     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
-  7. Build your changes locally to ensure all the tests pass
+  7. Push your branch to GitHub:
-    For AngularHint:

     ```shell
-    gulp
-    ```

-    For an AngularHint module:

-    ```shell
-    karma start
-    ```
-  8. Push your branch to GitHub:

-    ```shell
     git push origin my-fix-branch
     ```
-  9. In GitHub, send a pull request to AngularHint or the appropriate AngularHint module
+  8. In GitHub, send a pull request to AngularHint.
-  10. If we suggest changes then:
+  9. If we suggest changes then:
       - Make the required updates
       - Re-run the tests and ensure they are still passing
       - Rebase your branch and force push to your GitHub repository (this will update your PR):